rodrigo617/aprendizaje/README.md

 In this lab I made an image search engine using what I know from Formik and React.

+## login
+>react

+In this lab, I did logIn and logOut using an authentication service (Auth0).

+## means
+>react

+Here I learned how to improve the performance of a web app.

 ## samsung_calculator
 > react